Originally published: January 29, 2020

 The Inner-workings of a Child’s Brain

-First and foremost, I think reading The Whole-Brain Child by Dr. Daniel Siegel and Dr. Tina Payne Bryson should be a prerequisite to becoming a parent.
-I’m telling you, this book does such an incredible job explaining what is happening in your child’s brain in a very practical easy-to-digest way.
+If I could make The Whole-Brain Child by Dr. Daniel Siegel and Dr. Tina Payne Bryson required reading for every parent, I would!
+This book does an incredible job of breaking down what’s happening in your child’s brain in a way that’s both practical and easy to understand.

-Basically, the brain works best when it’s integrated which means all the parts are working together in a balanced way.
-Kids need to use their right emotional brain WITH their left logical brain in order to live a meaningful, creative, balanced and fulfilling life.
+At its core, the brain functions best when it’s integrated, all parts working together in balance.
+Kids thrive when their right emotional brain and left logical brain work in sync, helping them live meaningful, creative, and well-balanced lives.

-When I had a crazy high energy toddler on my hands, all I needed to do was get on his level, connect with him, name what was going on and get him connected to his upstairs brain so he could act like a calm human again.
+When I was navigating life with my wild, high-energy toddler, this concept changed everything.
+Instead of trying to control his behavior, I learned to get on his level, connect with him, name what was happening, and gently guide him back to a state where he could function like a calm human again.

 How to Look Underneath the Surface